-It only takes consuming a few leaves to create a serious reaction, including excessive drooling, loss of appetite, diarrhea, colic, depression, weakness, stupor, paralysis, or worse – your dog may become comatose or even die
+It only takes consuming a few leaves to create a severe reaction, including excessive drooling, vomiting, loss of appetite, diarrhea, colic, depression, weakness, stupor, paralysis, cardiovascular collapse, or worse – your dog may become comatose or even die

-While the popular fruit produced by this plant isn’t poisonous, the plant itself is toxic to dogs and produces symptoms such as hypersalivation, severe upset stomach, depression, weakness, dilated pupils, and slow heart rate
+Are tomato plants toxic to dogs?
+While the popular fruit produced by this plant isn’t poisonous, unripe tomatoes can still pose a danger.
+Plus, the plant itself is toxic to dogs.
+If consumed, symptoms produced can include: hypersalivation, severe upset stomach, depression, weakness, dilated pupils, and slow heart rate

 Pretty but poisonous, the bulb of this plant, if ingested, can cause oral irritation, excessive drooling, and nausea

-For a more complete list of plants that are toxic to dogs, check out this list compiled by our strategic partner the American Society for the Prevention of Cruelty to Animals® (ASPCA®).
-For a Complete Coverage℠ plan for your pal, start your free quote now.
+For a more complete list of plants that are toxic to dogs, check out this list compiled by our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®).

 If your pal consumes something poisonous, a plant or other hazardous material, there are some telltale signs, as noted above, that will alert pet parents.
 Common symptoms of poison consumption include: